Auburn University / Campus Accessibility

+Auburn University / Campus Accessibility

+>

-jAUnt Door-to-Door Cart Service
+> jAUnt Door-to-Door Cart Service

-A jaunt is a short, pleasurable excursion.
+> A jaunt is a short, pleasurable excursion.
 Started in Fall Semester, 2011, the Office of Accessibility operates a door-to-door golf cart service for students, faculty, staff and visitors with a disability or medical condition that makes it difficult to travel within the central campus.
 Email email@example.com for more information on this service.
 Visit the campus map to view some of the routes and stops of the carts.
 All rides must be scheduled in advance.
 Visit the jAUnt webpage for more information.

-To park in the accessible parking spaces on campus, all vehicles must be registered with Auburn University Parking Services.
+> To park in the accessible parking spaces on campus, all vehicles must be registered with Auburn University Parking Services.
 All visitors with a disability placard still need a parking permit to park on campus.
 Visitors should visit Parking Services' Campus Guest and Vendors Parking page for information on receiving a parking permit

-Night Time Security Shuttle
+> Night Time Security Shuttle

-Auburn University Department of Public Safety and Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
+> Department of Campus Safety & Security offers a safe ride from any on-campus location to any on-campus location 6 p.m. to 7 a.m. seven days week while classes are in session, except during home football game evenings and official Auburn University holidays.
 To request service, call (334) 844-7400.
 If an accessible van is needed, please inform dispatch when requesting the service.

-To identify accessible parking and other accessibility features of campus, please visit our Campus Map.
+> To identify accessible parking and other accessibility features of campus, please visit our Campus Map.
 Choose the Placemark button to select the different accessibility markers.